 1.2.2 Forest Biomass (growth) The biomass of living trees in New Jersey (not acres of forest, but volume of trees on forested land) is increasing.
 Growing forest biomass provides a crude measure of forest health.
 (For example, a forest invested with the Southern Pine Bark Beetle, currently invading the NJ Pinelands, would demonstrate a low to negative growth rate).
 Growing forest biomass also reflects increased carbon sequestration and storage.
-If the stand would always be replaced after harvest or fire, an increase in forest biomass represents net, permanent carbon sequestration.
+If tree stands were always fully replaced after harvest or fire, an increase in forest biomass would represent net, permanent carbon sequestration.
 Figure 1.2.2.1 New Jersey Live Tree Biomass